 Image Source: Google search results

-Your Google My Business signals also affect your local organic ranking as a whole, according to the Moz analysis.
+Your Google Business Profile signals also affect your local organic ranking as a whole, according to the Moz analysis.
 This makes it crucial to optimize your listing if you want to rank higher on Google search results.

 Here are a few tips that can help you do that: